We tackled developing a stock replacement manifold for the Evo 8/9 and had a few noteworthy goals and requirements that set it apart:

 Stock ecu

 The car was built and put together by Boostin Performance – minus the Hochman Fabrication and Speed work done by Ben.
-The engine has been going strong for 3 years now!
+The engine has been going strong for 3+ years now! (written in 2019)